China To Request Permission To Impose Sanctions Against U.S.

 — Bloomberg (@business) September 11, 2018

 Built largely on the premise of bringing U.S. companies back to America, Trump’s trade war appears to have driven them away.
-As the New York Times reported, American automaker Ford recently said that it would not be returning to U.S. to produce its Focus Active model, citing inability to reconcile costs of U.S-production with maintaining final product price.
+As the New York Times reported, American automaker Ford recently said that it would not be returning to the U.S. to produce its Focus Active model, citing an inability to reconcile costs of U.S-production with maintaining final product price.

 The WTO has played an important role in regulating international trade, and therefore stopping Trump’s economic crusade against China.
-The POTUS recently threatened to withdraw from the international trade body, unless it “shapes up.”
-But, as the Inquisitr reported, Roberto Azevedo, the WTO’s director general, warned that U.S. exit would cause global economy to descend into chaos.
+The POTUS recently threatened to withdraw from the international trade body unless it “shapes up.”
+But, as the Inquisitr reported, Roberto Azevedo, the WTO’s director general, warned that a U.S. exit would cause the global economy to descend into chaos.

 “The scenarios are not going to be good for anyone.
 The U.S. is about 11 percent of global trade.
 So leaving the organization would be a blow to the organization.
 But it would be a blow to the U.S. as well.”

-“That is the worst thing that could happen for an economy as globally connected as the American economy,” Azevedo added, implying that U.S. withdrawal from WTO would do more harm than good for American businesses, and consumers.
+“That is the worst thing that could happen for an economy as globally connected as the American economy,” Azevedo added, implying that U.S. withdrawal from the WTO would do more harm than good for American businesses and consumers.